The Hand That Rocks The Cradle (2025) Ending Explained: Who Is Polly?

 The final scenes show Caitlin looking into the fire pit.
 Obviously, the events have left her haunted and I can only imagine she would be a complete mess now.
 She was extremely hurt and very guilty for what happened to Polly, the awful life she led, and the fact that she… well, you know.. died.

-You could see this as a hint that Caitlin was about to have a difficult time with Emma.
 Perhaps Polly’s corruption was so deep that it may even leave Emma wanting to avenge her at some point.
 After all, Polly was the only person who actually gave Emma any real attention.
 She actually listened to her and cared about what she had to say.

 The pair spent an enormous amount of time together.
 In some way, Polly got what she wanted because she did actually take away something that Caitlin had.
 She took away her bond with Emma.
 It’s a fairly intriguing twist on the story that hints that, despite her death, Polly is still very much there and influencing Caitlin’s family forever.